keycloak/keycloak-containers/server/README.md

     docker run jboss/keycloak

-Once it boots, you can login to the admin console using admin/admin for the first login.

 ## Creating admin account

 By default there is no admin user created so you won't be able to login to the admin console.
 To create an admin account you need to use environment variables to pass in an initial username and password.
 This is done by running: